 Move to a new state?
 Get a bump in income or a change in retirement savings?
 Maybe you had a signing bonus?

-If you graduated in 2015, chances are some of these things happened to you last year and each of these milestone events could affect you when filing taxes.
-Likewise, if you’re expecting to graduate in 2016 and one of these following scenarios may be on your horizon, you can take steps now to minimize your tax load when filing taxes next year.
+If you graduated recently, chances are some of these things happened to you last year and each of these milestone events could affect you when filing taxes.
+Likewise, if you’re expecting to graduate in the coming year and one of these following scenarios may be on your horizon, you can take steps now to minimize your tax load when filing taxes next year.

 We spoke with Gil Charney, director of the Tax Institute at H&R Block in Kansas City, Mo., about how new graduates and young professionals on the move can navigate the following common scenarios when it comes to their taxes.